lmondada/dphil-thesis/content/02_quantum/04_litt.md

 The QEC literature is vast and can get very technical very quickly, but diving into it promises bountiful rewards.
 The field is one of the most fast evolving areas of research in the field.
-These work-in-progress lecture notes by a corrypheus of the field make for excellent introductory material.
+These work-in-progress lecture notes by a coryphaeus of the field make for excellent introductory material.